 If these reasons don’t drive the point home, let’s talk about the money.
 Any product that incorporates a user interface design focus reduces costs in training and support requests after the product has launched.
 The more usable your application, the less training necessary by those who have to use it.
 If the application is built around users’ needs, they won’t have to call a help line for assistance.
 This cuts down on the need for help desk staff and online support models, ultimately saving you money.

 User-centered design also reduces the number of maintenance builds and bug fixes that can surface after launching a product.
 Catching glitches beforehand with user testing can save thousands (or millions) of dollars on development updates down the road.
-This will ensure every user’s experience with the product will be a positive one.
+Bias and Mayhew showcase an example of this in their book Cost-Justifying Usability: “By correcting usability problems in the design phase, American Airlines reduced the cost of those fixes by 60-90%.”
+Investing in usability not only saves money, it also ensures every user’s experience with the product will be a positive one.

 And how about revenue?
 A well-designed application will have increased traffic, conversions, and transactions.
 These applications will attract and maintain more customers who will purchase more items and spread the word to other potential customers, and so forth.